iturner72/book-notes/the_founders.md

 were probably going home at six or seven o'clock at night, PayPal was just wheeling in dinner at that poing...They were highly entrepreneurial, very aggressive. you've got to admire that."
+* 306 Sacks pushed for PayPal Shops in 2001 which helped users launch their own site outside of ebay to build their own online businesses
+* 308 "There were some sellers that didn't like giving eBay as much power over their business as it had...
+[Using PayPa was an opportunity to be a little more independent from ebay. 'eBay wants us to do A. Well, we're gonna do B.'"
+* 311 New employee Keith Rabois was tasked with making a case for anti-trust against ebay, this came after the US department of Justice sued Microsoft for anticompetitive, monopolistic behavior in 1998.

+### 19 World Domination
 *